pinchyCZN/notepad/README.md

     * sorts language and style list but keeps Global style listed at the top
     * shows sample text in the dialog using current colors,font size and style
     * updated tab order
+    * select colors with keyboard
 * Shortcut mapper
-    * listview uses desktop color theme instead of hard coded values
+    * using standard listview control that uses desktop colors
     * has filter to narrow down list for name and shortcut
+    * control entirely with keyboard
 * Shortcut
     * new shortcut "Toggle Results Window" default key Esc shows and hides the result window